secondfry/import-sort/README.md

 `npx import-sort-cli`.

 _ATTENTION_: Since version 4 `--write` modifies file in-place.
 The old `--overwrite` flag was removed.
-The CLI now behaves closer to [prettier's](https://github.com/prettier/prettier) CLI.
+The CLI now behaves closer to [prettier's][prettier] CLI.
 Also, the exit code is now 0 even when unsorted were sorted (unless `--list-different` is used.)

 ```
 Usage: import-sort [OPTION]...
 [FILE/GLOB]...